 A trusted advisor to 501(c)(3) and other tax exempt entities, Richard helps them structure fundraising activities to avoid unrelated business taxable income, create agreements between tax exempt and for profit entities, and address governance issues related to non-profit founders.

-Best Lawyers in America recognizes Richard for his work in Tax Law and Trusts and Estates, and in 2012 named him as Tennessee's Lawyer of the Year for these categories.
+Best Lawyers in America recognizes Richard for his work in Tax Law and Trusts and Estates, and in 2015 named him Nashvlle's Lawyer of the Year in Tax Law and, in 2012, Lawyer of the Year in Trusts and Estates.
+Richard is also a member in the American College of Trust and Estate Counsel.